kkamara/kkamara/README.md

 # Kelvin Kamara

-Award-winning software developer based in the UK.
+Award-winning software engineer based in the UK.

 I have 10+ years of commercial experience delivering websites, mobile apps, desktop apps and APIs.
 In April 2019, I received the UK Government Cabinet Office Recognition Award for software delivery.
 I have also worked as part of the team that developed the JD Sports mobile app used by millions of customers.